Camera

 camera.fieldOfView = 45;

-// Only objects between near ~ far are drawn on the screen.
+// Only objects between near and far are rendered on the screen.

 camera.nearClipping = 0.1;